datopian/bad-data/index.md

 Please include:

-* Link to data file (if that is impossible a screenshot is possible - please upload)
+* Data source (link and info)
 * File format
-* Short description of what's wrong (bullet points)
+* A description of what's wrong

-Bonus points:
+Optional (but preferred):

-* Upload a the sample data file to the data directory (fork and pull this repo!)
+* Screenshot of the data
-  * If the file is more than ~100kb please just provide a chopped down version illustrating the main "badness"
+* Copy of the data (if the file is more than ~100kb please provide a chopped down version illustrating the main "badness").
+Please upload a the sample data file to the data directory (fork and pull this repo!)